GlebGoodkovsky/gui-code-copier/README.md

-You are absolutely right.
-My apologies for including specific paths to your directories.
-A good README should be general so anyone can follow it easily.

-I will update the README.md to use generic placeholder paths like your_project_directory and assume a standard setup for virtual environments where the .venv lives inside the cloned repository itself.

-Here is the updated README.md with generic paths and improved clarity for any user:

-Generated markdown
 # 🖼️ Python GUI Code Copier

 A minimalist, cross-platform desktop application that provides an intuitive graphical interface to select multiple code files from any project directory and copy their combined content (with filename headers) to your system's clipboard.
 Perfect for compiling code snippets for documentation, notes, or sharing.